taroken6/conveyor/docs/tutorial/schema.rst

       createFieldOrder: (O) # List or a function that returns a list of the order that the create fields display
       indexFieldOrder: (O) # List or a function that returns a list of the order that the index fields display
       detailFieldOrder: (O) # List or a function that returns a list of the order that the detail fields display
-      queryName: (R) # Name of gql query that will return a single instance of the model
+      queryName: (R) str # Name of gql query that will return a single instance of the model
-      queryAllName: (R) # Name of gqlquery that will return all instances of the model
+      queryAllName: (R) str # Name of gqlquery that will return all instances of the model
       queryRequired: (R) [str] # List of fields that must be present on the query
-      modelName: (AG) # Name of model
+      modelName: (AG) str # Name of model
       displayName: (DEF) str or function # Singular display name of model or function that calculates displayName, used on detail page
       displayNamePlural: (DEF) str or function # Plural display name of Model or function that calculates displayNamePlural, used on index page
       tableLinkField: (C) str # name of the field/column in a table that have a hyperlink to the detail page, a value of null means no link to the model should be displayed on a table
       displayField: (O) str or function # name of field that holds the data used to represent the instance when it is being displayed or referenced, defaults to "name" if left undefined, can also be a function that determines the value for any instance of the model
       fieldOrder: (R) [str] # List of ALL fields on a model in the order that they should be displayed on its own Detail and Index pages, also serves as a fall back if a different model is displaying this model without having specified the order in which the fields should be displayed.
-      filterable: (O) bool or func # Whether the given table should be filterable (can be set on field lvl as well)
+      filterable: (O) bool or function # Whether the given table should be filterable (can be set on field lvl as well)
-      sortable: (O) bool or func # Whether the given table should be sortable (can be set on field lvl as well)
+      sortable: (O) bool or function # Whether the given table should be sortable (can be set on field lvl as well)
       paginate: (O) bool # If false, deactivates pagination for the model index table
       fields: {
         <fieldName>: {